mattermost/mattermost-handbook/operations/workplace/people/hr-cadences.md

 Staff Net Promoter Score (SNPS) is a health index measuring overall engagement, happiness, and loyalty.
 SNPS is a common indicator of attrition, both voluntary and involuntary.
 Understanding how Promoters, Detractors, and Passives rate each category gives us, Mattermost, an opportunity to retain talent, improve performance, and enhance the staff experience.

+#### **Q14.
+Select Direct Manager.**

+Team summary survey responses will be shared across the company.
+Managers with more than 5 direct reports, and responses, will receive summary data from their team.
+Team MLT members and Team Leads will decide on the appropriate group for the Post-survey team discussions and action planning.

+#### **Q.15 & Q.16.
+What Leadership Principle Does your Manager Most and Least Embody?**

+These questions give Managers insight on behaviors that are positively observed or role modeled so they can better understand behaviors to continue, as well as opportunities to grow.
+Also, in the spirit of [Learn, Master, Teach](https://handbook.mattermost.com/company/about-mattermost/mindsets#learn-master-teach), Managers can help share best practices as it relates to leadership principles they may strongly embody.

 ### Post-COM Survey Analysis

-After the survey analysis is presented at [COM](https://handbook.mattermost.com/operations/operations/company-cadence#customer-obsession-meeting-aka-com), HR will share Enablement Results with MLT as long as there are at least five submitted responses.
-The minimum response is five in order to preserve the anonymous nature of the survey.
+After the survey analysis is presented at [COM](https://handbook.mattermost.com/operations/operations/company-cadence#customer-obsession-meeting-aka-com), HR will share Team Enablement Results with MLT and Managers, as long as there are at least five submitted responses.
 HR will work with MLT or the Team Lead to focus on relevant and actionable results based on the feedback.
 Next, MLT or Team Leads will share and discuss any next steps with the team.

-Post-survey actions start with team conversations and are further contextualized with pulse surveys and listening sessions to help understand blindspots and brown M&Ms. With bi-annual surveys, post-survey action planning should be iterative throughout the year.
+Post-survey actions start with team conversations and may include pulse surveys and listening sessions to help contextualize feedback and uncover blindspots.
+With bi-annual surveys, post-survey action planning should be iterative throughout the year.